ufo-github/ponyfoo/TAGS.md

   - Domain fragmentation, allowing users to take control of sub-domains, referred to as slugs
   - 'Dormant' mode: allows quick setup of the environment when the site is not configured
   - Assets (such as js and css) are now served with absolute urls, for improved caching
+  - Personalization.
+Now each blog has its own set of related metadata and social links.

 - Registration and Login Providers
   - Added LinkedIn